snkashis/android-docs/src/pages/plugins/overview/annotation.md

 ## Manager

 The circle, line, fill, and symbol map layers have accompanying manager classes.
 Each manager class has methods for setting layer properties that are less related to the visual styling.
-For example, `SymbolManager` adjusts the position of the `SymbolLayer`'s icon or text with methods such as `setFillTranslate()` or `setFillTranslateAnchor()`.
+For example, `SymbolManager` adjusts the position of the `SymbolLayer`'s icon or text with methods such as `iconAllowOverlap()` or `iconTranslate()`.

 You can also set `onClick` and `onLongClick` listeners to the type of annotations that you're adding to the map.